Getting Started with Your New GloFish® Fluorescent Fish

-When your new GloFish arrive, there are a series of steps you must follow to get them properly adjusted to their new home.
+For GloFish® Set Up and Care, when your new GloFish arrive, there are a series of steps you must follow to properly adjust to their new home.
 Your GloFish may be slightly stressed when they arrive, so be sure to handle them with care throughout the acclimation process.
 Here are the steps we recommend for successfully introducing your fish to their new aquarium:

 Step 1: Carefully open the box containing your fish and discard any heating or cooling packs.